2025 New Zealand local referendums on Māori wards and constituencies: Social justice and representation

 Bridget Bell, a Māori ward councillor in the Manawatū District, said that an "immense" amount of effort had been made by iwi to secure their voice on council, and that the wards were crucial to ensuring they were heard and that equity was fought for.
 As an example, she claimed that Marae in the district now received a similar level of support as rural villages, unlike previously.

 Kassie Hartendorp, in an op-ed for E-Tangata, said that Māori wards were about "equity".
-She said that getting rid of the them would "reverse" progress on Māori representation at the local level, pointing to a report by the Human Rights Commission that Māori were underrepresented on councils; as an example, only 5% of successful candidates in 2007 were Māori, despite comprising 15% of the population.
+She said that getting rid of them would "reverse" progress on Māori representation at the local level, pointing to a report by the Human Rights Commission that Māori were underrepresented on councils; as an example, only 5% of successful candidates in 2007 were Māori, despite comprising 15% of the population.
 She pointed to colonisation as the root course of this discrepancy.
 She said that through her work at ActionStation with community members, she had heard of the positive contributions and relationships that had formed between council and iwi groups as a result of the increased Māori representation brought about by the introduction of Māori wards.
 She called out racism as a major driving factor of the anti-Māori ward side.
 She said that in a claim that she and ActionStation brought before the Waitangi Tribunal related to the Local Government (Māori Wards) Amendment Act, that the tribunal found that the law change was a direct breach of the Treaty of Waitangi.

 Pere Paniora, a Māori ward councillor in the Kaipara District (whose council voted to abolish their Māori ward), said that "undoubtedly" council will lose their connection to the Māori community.
 She went on to say, "I've spoken to many rangatahi (Note: Māori for "young people") who are proud to have a face and a council that represents them, that looks like them, that comes from the same background as them."